gmp007/perovskene-materials/README.md

 This repository and its content are provided under the [MIT License](LICENSE).

+## Acknowledgments

+This work has been supported by [Funding Agency Name], grant number [grant number].
+We extend our sincere gratitude to the agency for their financial support and belief in our project.

+## Citation

+If you use the Perovskene materials data or the computational models provided in this repository for your research, please kindly acknowledge it by citing:

+1. C. E. Ekuma (2023).
+Perovskene Materials Data and Models [Data set].
+GitHub Repository.
+Available at: [PerovskeneMaterialDatabase](https://github.com/gmp007/perovskene-materials)

 ## Contact

-Should you have any inquiries or require further assistance, please contact us at [cekuma1@gmail.com](mailto:cekuma1@gmail.com)
+Should you have any inquiries or require further assistance, please contact us at [cekuma1@gmail.com](mailto:cekuma1@gmail.com).
-.

 Thank you for your interest in our Perovskene materials research.